 As a business analyst, you will deal with various people at different positions with distinct personalities.
 This question is crucial as it conveys whether you can successfully navigate interactions with different stakeholders or not.

 Dealing with difficult stakeholders is a significant responsibility for any business analyst.
 Use the STAR method to explain the situation you were dealing with, what your task or role was in the case.
 Outline the action you took to resolve the problem.
-Finally, describe the result & leanings of your actions.
+Finally, describe the result & learnings of your actions.

 29. How can you manage the post-implementation and pre-implementation problems of a project?